Merchistonian FC

 Merchistonian Football Club is a rugby football team based in Edinburgh, Scotland.
 It was for former pupils of Merchiston Castle School.
+It is believed the club was established in 1860.

 History

+Beginning

 Merchistonian was a founding member of the Scottish Rugby Union and one of the five Scottish clubs to issue the challenge to English football players that resulted in the first rugby international.
 The club supplied three players for the match Andrew Galbraith Colville, George Ritchie and the scorer of the match's only goal (conversion) William Cross.
 Cross also scored one of Scotland's two tries to England's one however, at the time, tries did not result in points merely a 'try' at scoring a goal and Scotland won the match 1–0.

 Decline

 However, as Allan Massie notes, because it was a boarding school, unlike some of the other private schools in Edinburgh, a lot of the former pupils would disperse and go out of the city.
 Those that remained in the city would often play for Edinburgh Wanderers.